jakbich/Informed-RRT--7DoF-Mobile-Manipulator/README.md

    - `source pdm_project_20/bin/activate`: Activates the newly created virtual environment.

    - `pip install --upgrade pip`: Upgrades pip in the virtual environment.
 Essential for the urdfenvs package

-   - `pip install -r requirements.txt`: Installs all the Python dependencies listed in the `requirements.txt` file.

 ## Usage
 To run the autonomous robot simulation, execute the main scripts provided for different sections of the robot: